Eccentric-Anomalies/tungsten-moon-site/docs/manual/controls.md

 The Steam Deck is very customizable.
 For example, you can configure the trackpad to emulate a mouse with the RIGHT mouse button held down for very responsive camera view panning.

 ## Configuring PC Flight Sim Hardware
-Tungsten Moon Demo supports traditional PC joysticks quite well, but there are a few things to be aware of:
+Tungsten Moon supports traditional PC joysticks quite well, but there are a few things to be aware of:

 * If you are using a conventional PC joystick (typically used with flight simulators) with a throttle control, use the input mapping panel (in the cockpit) to map the **THR A+** and **THR A-** to the throttle's full and cut positions, respectively.
 * We recommend assigning **THR +** and **THR -** to a pair of buttons or an up/down toggle on your PC joystick.
 This input is important for controlling the vernier throttle AND sets the vertical ascent or descent rate when you are in autopilot hover mode.